 To treat rust, rub the iron with a wire brush to remove it, then apply the anti-corrosion treatment with a brush.
 It may appear difficult, but if you take things one at a time, your automatic vertical blinds will look like new in no time.

-Our Company Supplies and Fits Electric blind systems Nationwide, recently we have fit automated blinds in Lincoln, Harrow, Reading, Oxford and Peterborough.
+Our Company Supplies and Fits Electric window blind Nationwide, for example we have recently fit remote control blinds in Derby, London, Slough, Cambridge and Swindon.

 If you have any questions please feel free to contact us using the details below.